-Finally, the NAASC hosts periodic workshops that focus specifically on data calibration and imaging.
+Finally, the NAASC hosts periodic "Data Reduction Parties" - workshops that focus specifically on data calibration and imaging.
 These workshops are aimed at helping users process their own ALMA data or archival data.

-To request a community day event at your institution and/or see a list of workshops, Community Days, and training events, visit the workshops page directly at: https://science.nrao.edu/facilities/alma/community
+To see a list of workshops, Community Events, and training events, visit the workshops page at: https://science.nrao.edu/facilities/alma/community.